AI prompts

 ```

-On Android there is a 3rd party F-Droid app [available to download](https://f-droid.org/en/packages/com.github.howeyc.crocgui/).
+There is a 3rd-party F-Droid app [available to download](https://f-droid.org/packages/com.github.howeyc.crocgui/).

 ## Usage